Mobsceh/Digital-Wages/README.md

 # Digital-Wages
-This is a project done in collaboration with Global Centre on Digital Wages for Decent Work to determine the likelihood of an individual in Africa receiving a digital wage
+This is an AIMS Master's project done in collaboration with Global Centre on Digital Wages for Decent Work.

+The widespread adoption of digital payments has become increasingly important.
+In light of this, the aim of this project is to investigate the probability of an individual receiving digital wages in Africa.
+To achieve this, a series of empirical comparative assessments of machine learning classification algorithms will be conducted.
+The objective is to determine the effectiveness of these algorithms in predicting digital wage payments.